-If you have any say in how Thanksgiving dinner is made this year, here are some healthy and delicious alternatives to the usual Thanksgiving dinner menu.
+If you have any say in how Thanksgiving Dinner is made this year, here are some healthy, and delicious alternatives to the usual Thanksgiving dinner menu.
 These alternatives are different from what you might be used to, but they definitely don't lack in flavor.
 Your body will thank you later because of the added vitamins and nutrients.

 Greek Yogurt Dip

-If you're serving a veggie tray to keep your guests happy before dinner is done, forgo the sour cream or other thick and salty (high fat) dip and use Greek yogurt, or a light non-sweetened yogurt.
+If you're serving a veggie tray to keep your guests happy before dinner is done, forgo the sour cream or other thick and salty (high fat) dips and use Greek yogurt, or a light non-sweetened yogurt.
 Greek yogurt is often used as a healthy substitute in recipes that call for sour cream, and it tastes just as good, if not a little sweeter.
 It's also a great source of calcium.